Colmar hidden Christmas Courtyard with people walking and Christmas decorations seen down the street of the old village

 7. Krutenau District Hidden Corners

-Location: Historic Krutenau district near Rue de Turenne, formerly inhabited by winegrowers and market gardeners
+📍Where to find it: Historic Krutenau district near Rue de Turenne, formerly inhabited by winegrowers and market gardeners.

 Suggested Itinerary for Exploring Colmar’s Hidden Christmas Markets